 The best test kit of a saltwater aquarium has to be the API Saltwater Master Test Kit.
-This kit contains everything you need to to keep your saltwater fish and invertebrates happy.
+This kit contains everything you need to keep your saltwater fish and invertebrates happy.

 This is a highly accurate kit that tests high range pH, ammonia, nitrate, and nitrite – the things that are most important to maintain balance in a saltwater tank.

-Not only does this kit contain everything you need, it also has enough testing supplies to test 550 times!
+Not only does this kit contain everything you need, but it also has enough testing supplies to test 550 times!
 You won’t need to replenish this kit for a long time because it comes with so many supplies.
 A good test and a great value – how can you go wrong?

 How to Use an Aquarium Test Kit?